 After pruning apple trees, consider using a fungicide as a preventative.
 Using fungicidal sprays is especially important in wet years.
 Continue the spraying on the schedule recommended on the label.

-Botryosphaeria control in apples also involves keep the trees as stress free as possible.
+Botryosphaeria control in apples also involves keeping the trees as stress free as possible.
 Be sure to give your trees adequate water during dry periods.